chiralhat/fpga-pulses/README.md

 * Two attenuators, one immediately after the switch (pre-att) and one after the signal has interacted with the sample (post-att)
   * The attenuators used are digital step attenuators, such that each bit in a byte toggles a different order of attenuation
 * An oscilloscope for readout (the FPGA produces a SYNC pulse to trigger the scope)
+* A boxcar averager/integrator with optional inhibitor and subtraction.

 ## Setup
 In order to compile and program the board, I recommend the use of the open source